 Taylor is among the top brands for acoustic guitars as they have been producing top-notch instruments for decades.
 The 214ce is no exception and is a great choice for dedicated professionals looking for a superior thin line neck acoustic.

-The Taylor 214ce features a Grand Auditorium body shape but comes with the width and depth of a dreadnought and a 1.6875″ nut width.
-Interestingly, its tapered waist design makes it look like a smaller guitar.
+The Taylor 214ce features a Grand Auditorium body shape, with the width/depth of a dreadnought and a 1.6875″ nut width.
+Interestingly, its tapered-waist design makes it look like a smaller guitar.

 We started our tests by strumming some open chords with a pick.
 The sound of this Taylor was balanced with a nice presence that filled our room.
 We loved the Sitka spruce top in combination with the Indian rosewood sides and back.
 Together, this choice of tonewoods resulted in a sound that displays an ample frequency range with a rich tone.

-We got crisp articulation that works well for playing styles, and both our fingerpicking and forcefull flat-picked strumming came through with great detail.
+We got crisp articulation that works well for multiple playing styles.
+Both our fingerpicking and forceful flat-picked strumming came through with great detail.

 The playability on this Taylor is second to none.
 We loved the feel of the Tropical mahogany neck and the responsiveness of the West African ebony fingerboard.
 With a 15″ radius, this guitar was quite comfortable and the neck was as smooth as they come.